CalebBell/fluids/docs/tutorial.rst

 Gas pipeline sizing
 -------------------

-The standard isothermal compressible gas flow is fully implemented, and through a variety of numerical and analytical expressions, can solve for any of the following parameters:
+The standard isothermal compressible gas flow is fully implemented as :py:func:`~.isothermal_gas`, and through a variety of numerical and analytical expressions, can solve for any of the following parameters: